dylan-martin/alembic/look2understand.md

 Our research consisted of three contextual inquries with individuals representing various stakeholders in our project: a current college student speaking with younger relatives about the college search process and his experiences at Williams, a high school junior currently in the process of searching for a college, and a Williams College admissions officer presenting at an information session.
 To learn more about why we chose these participants and the stakeholders in this project, see our [Contextual Inquiry Plan](/ci.md).
 For an in-depth analysis of these inquiries and our analysis of them, see our [Contextual Inquiry Review](/cireview.md).
 We additionally have a thorough analysis of our inquiry with Vinny, the current college student we observed, [here](/ci_checkin_1.md).

 ## Task Analysis Questions

+From our contextual inquiries and subsequent work on the College Connect platform, we developed a nuanced understanding of the tasks our users hope to complete with our platform.